wolivera/kubrick-multimodal-agent/README.md

 Kubrick is **not** a simple tutorial.
 So, to get this system up and running, there are a few things you need to do first.

-We have detailed the steps to get you started, in this [GETTING_STARTED.md](GETTING_STARTED.md) file.
+We have detailed the steps to get you started in this [GETTING_STARTED.md](GETTING_STARTED.md) file.

 > 💡 Having Kubrick running is just the first step!
 Now that you have it up and running, it's time to actually understand how it works (see [Course Syllabus](#-course-syllabus)).